Easter is a great time to celebrate with family, but if you have a pet, there are a few extra things to be aware of that can be problematic.

 Hardboiled eggs often cause digestive issues when dogs sniff out and eat the eggs left over from the egg hunt.
 For your pet’s safety and your kid’s entertainment, consider writing down where you hid all the eggs, and then be sure they’ve all been collected before heading in for dinner.

 Many of the foods we eat can be bad for our pets – sometimes even in small quantities.
 The hustle and bustle of an Easter holiday dinner can make it more difficult to monitor what your dog or cat might be getting into, and an enterprising dog (or cat!) might take advantage of the commotion to counter surf and steal your Easter ham.
 And often your guests might find it hard to deny those pleading puppy eyes and sneak them a bite of something scrumptious under the table.

-To make your life easier and protect your dog, you can keep them in a separate area or their safe space with a favorite toy or puzzle while you cook and eat.
 For cats, the same goes, give a safe place to pass the time away from the temptation and commotion.
 This Ambush Interactive Cat Toy is a favorite of ours to occupy a cat's time.

 Common Easter Foods That Are Bad for Pets

 The main problem with pork roast and ham is the amount of fat it contains.
 Many pets will develop digestive upset or pancreatitis from eating fatty foods.
 Ham also has high levels of salt, which can lead to neurologic problems for pets that eat too much.

 Fat isn’t the only problem with these Easter entrees.
 Few pets are willing and able to resist the chance to play with (and eat) the twine that often holds these cuts of meat together.
 Eating twine can obstruct your pet’s digestive tract, so be sure to dispose of this string safely.